frogody/Optiflow/README.md

 ## ✨ What Makes Optiflow Different?

-- **Unified Collaboration:** Real-time voice, chat, and agent-powered interactions in a secure, persistent workspace.
+- **Enterprise-Ready Collaboration:** Real-time voice, chat, and agent-powered interactions in a secure, persistent workspace, designed for teams of any size.
 - **Intelligent Orchestration:** AI agents that understand context, remember your preferences, and take action—so you don't have to.
 - **Personalized Automation:** From sending emails and scheduling meetings to updating CRMs and managing projects, Optiflow automates it all, tailored to each user's connected accounts.
 - **Deep Integrations:** Effortlessly connect to the tools your business already uses—CRMs, productivity suites, communication platforms, cloud storage, calendars, and more.
 - **Persistent Memory:** Every conversation, preference, and workflow is remembered, enabling smarter, more proactive assistance over time.
-- **Enterprise-Grade Security:** Built with robust authentication, privacy, and compliance at its core.
+- **Security & Compliance:** Built with robust authentication, privacy, and compliance at its core.
+Features include SSO, role-based access, and audit logs for peace of mind.

 ---